Don’t confuse leadership with charisma

 So I sent her a list of possible candidates, but I didn’t send her the name of the person I thought of first for the job.
 He is a former employee of mine, and an expert in the area of specialization of the hiring association.
 Despite exceptional leadership and management capability, and a pleasant personality, he is not very charismatic.
 He would probably not do well hosting a TV reality show, for example.

-As a case in point, the association leader I was speaking to when the subject arose would probably not be perceived as strongly charismatic.
+As a case in point, the association leader I was speaking to when the subject arose would probably not be perceived as charismatic — not even close.
 Yet I would expect the staff he has managed, board members he has supported, community leaders he has worked with, and donors he has stewarded would name him among the most effective charity leaders they have ever known.